Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

 \subsection{Contributions}

-The principal contributions of this work are to demonstrate how the concept of well-posedness can be applied to Gaussian process regression and how rigorous theoretical analysis of well-posedness can be performed.
+The principal contributions of this work are to demonstrate how the concept of well-posedness can be applied to Gaussian process interpolation and how rigorous theoretical analysis of well-posedness can be performed.
 We prove that, in the deterministic interpolation regime, maximum likelihood estimation of a lengthscale parameter can fail to be well-posed.
-This is a \emph{non-asymptotic} result, in contrast to earlier work, and is based on the informally well-known observation that the maximum likelihood estimate $\lambda_\textup{ML}$ of a lengthscale parameter $\lambda$ is infinite if the observations differ from the prior mean function by a constant shift.
-To be more precise, consider a Gaussian process with prior mean function $m$ and stationary covariance function of the form
+We emphasise that this is a \emph{non-asymptotic} (i.e., the number $n$ of observations is kept fixed) result, in contrast to earlier work, and is based on the observation that the maximum likelihood estimate $\lambda_\textup{ML}$ of a lengthscale parameter $\lambda$ is infinite if the observations differ from the prior mean function by a constant vertical shift.